Request for Proposals

 Technical Assistance Workshops

 HumanitiesDC schedules at least four technical assistance workshops for prospective applicants prior to the deadline for each cycle.
 Several of these workshops may be conducted via live webinars.
 These workshops, led by HumanitiesDC grants staff, provide information on grant qualifications, grant writing best practices, and navigation of the online grants portal.
 HumanitiesDC staff will not write applications for prospective applicants but will provide feedback on drafts.
 To request feedback, applicants must send a request by email to the grants staff member listed on the RFP no less than two weeks before the deadline.
 The technical grants assistance workshops are free and open to the public, but applicants are strongly encouraged to register via Eventbrite before attending.
-As the workshops are scheduled, the dates, times, locations, and registration links will be available in this grant’s Calendar of Events, and on our website calendar at https://www.wdchumanities.org.
+As the workshops are scheduled, the dates, times, locations, and registration links will be available on our website at https://www.wdchumanities.org.

 Application Review Process